Bantee-Golf/oxygen-laravel/readme.md

 Probably it's a conflict with an previously partially completed setup.
 If this happens, rollback everything to the commit at Step #5, and try the steps from there again.

 ```
-// use this command to hard reset all files and remove any new files
+// use this command to hard reset all files and remove any new files - NEVER DO THIS ON A LIVE SERVER!
 git reset --hard && git clean -fd
 ```